privacyguides/privacyguides.org/docs/ai-chat.md

 </div>

-DuckDuckGo offers open-weight models from Meta and Mistral, as well as closed-source models from Anthropic and OpenAI.
-To protect your privacy, DuckDuckGo proxies your chats through their servers.
-The privacy policy states that providers are "deleting all information received once it is no longer necessary to provide Outputs (at most within 30 days with limited exceptions for safety and legal compliance)."
-For open-weight models, Duck uses together.ai and has "disabled chat history by turning on the option to 'not store prompts and responses' on the together.ai platform."
+DuckDuckGo give you access to open-weights models from Meta and Mistral, as well as proprietary models from Anthropic and OpenAI.
+To protect your IP adress and prevent fingerprinting, DuckDuckGo proxies your chats through their servers.
+Duck also has agreements with the third-party providers they use guaranteeing that they will not use your data for training AI models.
+Proprietary model providers can keep a chat history for up to 30 days.
+For open-weights model, Duck uses the together.ai AI cloud platform, and has disabled history for those chats.

 It is available directly on [DuckDuckGo](https://duckduckgo.com) or [duck.ai](https://duck.ai).
 It is also available on DDG's onion site.
 <div class="admonition danger" markdown>